top of page

 As described in the introductory course on this topic by EO College-

-Contrary to what you may have perceived, Imaging Spectroscopy i.e. Hyperspectral Imaging is not a new technology.
-In fact, the first Imaging Spectrometer (device that acquires Hyperspectral images) became operational as far back as 1982.
-However, these were installed in research flights (airborne) to capture footage over relatively small areas at select locations and I suppose only a handful of researchers would have access to the data and the ability to process it.
-Only after spectrometers were installed onboard Satellites in the 2000s that the technology and its usage became mainstream.
+Contrary to what you may perceive, Hyperspectral Imaging is not a new technology.
+In fact, the first Imaging Spectrometer (instrument which acquires hyperspectral data) became operational as far back as 1982.
+However, such instruments were installed onboard research aircrafts to capture images over a small region and only at select locations which would have led to only a limited number of researchers being able to access and utilize the data.
+Only after spectrometers were installed onboard Satellites in the 2000s that the technology and its usage became more mainstream.

-As with any upcoming technology, the later versions iron out the flaws that accompany the original as well as benefit from the growth of the overall ecosystem, and so was the case with Imaging Spectroscopy - since 2019, multiple spaceborne Hyperspectral sensors have been launched and newer algorithms have been developed which promise to usher in a new era in Earth Observation to serve mankind's quest to have a deeper understanding of the geochemical, biochemical and biophysical properties of our planet's surface and atmosphere.
+As with any upcoming technology where the newer versions iron out the flaws that accompany the earlier versions as well as benefit from the growth of the overall ecosystem around the technology, so was the case with Imaging Spectroscopy.
+Since 2019, multiple Spaceborne Hyperspectral sensors have been launched and newer algorithms have been developed which promise to usher in a new era in the field of Earth Observation to serve mankind's quest to have a deeper understanding of the geochemical, biochemical and biophysical properties of our planet's surface and the atmosphere.

 How is Hyperspectral imagery different from Multispectral imagery?